Pesto Chicken Breast Recipe

 - Coat the chicken – Prepare the coating ingredients.

-- Breadcrumb mixture - In a third bowl or tray, add the breadcrumbs, season with salt and pepper.
+- Breadcrumb mixture – In a third bowl or tray, add the breadcrumbs and season with salt and pepper.

-Gently place the chicken breast and cook for 2 minutes on each side.
-Lower the heat and cook for 3 to 4 minutes more turning them once in between. - When done remove from heat onto a paper towel to absorb excess oil.
-Serve with roasted or mashed potatoes or side salad.
+Then, gently place the chicken breast and cook for 2 minutes on each side.
+Lower the heat and cook for 3 to 4 minutes more, turning them once in between. - When done, remove from heat onto a paper towel to absorb excess oil.
+Serve with roasted or mashed potatoes or a side salad.

 - Pesto Stuffed Chicken Breast